DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/newDev.rst

 In this first installment, we'll do a step-by-step set up of what we call a developer installation.
-A developer installation is a "closed" installation: an installation that can even be used while being disconnected from the Internet.
+A developer installation is a *closed* installation: an installation that can even be used while being disconnected from the Internet.